|Nutrition Facts (per serving)|

 - Beyond these suggestions, take your cue by thinking about flavors you might enjoy paired with your morning coffee.
 It's more than likely that there's a flavored vodka to match.
 If not, you can always easily infuse the vodka yourself.

 How Strong Is the Black Russian?

-Two-ingredient, liquor-only drinks are not weak and that is not their intention.
-Instead, mixed drinks like the black Russian should be thought of like a scotch on the rocks: a flavorful drink to be enjoyed slowly, sip by sip.
+Two-ingredient, liquor-only drinks are not weak.
+Think of the black Russian like a scotch on the rocks: a flavorful drink to be enjoyed slowly, sip by sip.

-To prove this point, if we make the black Russian with an 80-proof vodka and 40-proof coffee liqueur using the recipe above, it would be about 27 percent ABV (54 proof).
-It's smoother than a straight shot of vodka, yet retains that full flavor of its ingredients.
+If you make the black Russian with an 80-proof vodka and 40-proof coffee liqueur using the recipe above, it would be about 27 percent ABV (54 proof).
+It's smoother than a straight shot of vodka yet retains that full flavor of its ingredients.